neuralmagic/sparsify/README.md

 ## 🚨 FEBRUARY 2023 MAJOR ANNOUNCEMENT 🚨
 We are excited to mention the next generation of Sparsify is underway.
 You can expect more features and simplicity to build sparse models to target optimal general performance at scale.

-We will share more in the coming weeks.
+We will share more in the coming months.
 In the meantime, sign up for our [Early Access Waitlist](https://neuralmagic.com/request-early-access-to-sparsify/) and be the first to try the Sparsify Alpha.

 ## Overview